SF1321/FreeCodeCamp-Capstone-Projects/README.md

 - Pick a project folder and run the main script (main.py for all).

 ## License:
-All code in this repository is releasd Under the unlicense, making it free and open for public use.
+All code in this repository is released under the Unlicense, making it free and open for public use.